SAFEGUARDING CHILDREN POLICY AND PROCEDURES

 - At this stage do not inform the parents, or anyone else apart from the Designated Safeguarding Leads.
 The persons in charge will decide when it is best for this to be done;

 - The information connected with child protection is CONFIDENTIAL and shall be shared only with those who need to have it in order to do their job in an adequate and professional manner.
-The decision for sharing this information is taken by the school Principal.
-The pedagogical and the non-pedagogical personnel are informed by the Designated Safeguarding Leads The pedagogical and the non-pedagogical personnel can address the Designated Safeguarding Leadsin case they have clarifying questions or comments.
+The decision for sharing this information is taken by the School or Preschool Principal.
+The pedagogical and the non-pedagogical personnel are informed by the Designated Safeguarding Leads.
+The pedagogical and the non-pedagogical personnel can address the Designated Safeguarding Leads in case they have clarifying questions or comments.

-- Including documents from observations made in the course of time, all documents dealing with the case will be stored in a separate folder which is stored in the office of the Administration Manager
+- Including documents from observations made in the course of time, all documents dealing with the case will be stored in a specific case file on the Wellbeing module of iSAMS.
+Formal concerns raised with local authorities will be stored in a separate file according to local laws.

-- If the case needs to be brought to the knowledge (without details) of teachers who teach the child and the child’s future teachers, this will be done by the Principal who will have due regard to confidentiality of the documents.
+- If the case needs to be brought to the knowledge (without details) of teachers who teach the child and the child’s future teachers, this will be done by the Head of School who will have due regard to confidentiality of the documents.

 - Partnership with parents: